History of the City Club

 for maintenance following the war forced Dr. De Rosset to sell the house in 1882.
 The next few

-decades saw the de Rosset House spiral downward from a wonderful antebellum mansion to
+decades saw the de Rosset House spiral downward from a wonderful extravagant mansion to

 dilapidated apartments.
-Fortunately, the Historic Wilmington Foundation purchased the property and
+Fortunately, the Historic Wilmington Foundation purchased the property in 1975 and

 began its efforts to stabilize the building.